AppliedBioinformatics/uwa_darwins_daisy/docs.md

 like a cliff, with read depth tapering off as you move from right to left through the curve.
 This will help us to see which samples need fixing.

-* Run maker annotation with the original genome.
+* Run masurca annotation with the original genome.
 Will need to look into how the original genome was annotated.
 For help with maker, I can ask Tessa.
-She has lot's of experience with it.
+She has lots of experience with it.

 * Call presence/absence annotation.
 This can be done in parallel to maker.
 * Gene ontology analysis.